lambda-tech-club/kouhaku-namasu/README.md

 ## Workflow

  - Cut carrots
- - Cut the radish
+ - Cut radishes
  - Sprinkle salt on carrots and radishes
  - Drain the carrots and radishes
  - Measure sugar, vinegar, and white broth
- - Soak radish and carrot in liquid
+ - Soak radishes and carrots in liquid